 This is the first of three consecutive years in the Middle School language program, corresponding to the Upper School Level I Latin course.

-As they learn to discuss and write about increasingly complex literature, students develop critical-thinking skills in seventh-grade English.
+Students develop critical thinking skills as they learn to discuss and write about increasingly complex literature in Seventh Grade English.

-This is the second of two consecutive years in the Middle School language program, corresponding to the Upper School Level I French course.
+This is the second of three consecutive years in the Middle School language program, corresponding to the Upper School Level I French course.

 Students continue to investigate early civilizations by exploring Greece, Rome, Europe during the Middle Ages, and Islamic culture.

-This is the second of two consecutive years in the Middle School language program, corresponding to the Upper School Level I Latin course.
+This is the second of three consecutive years in the Middle School language program, corresponding to the Upper School Level I Latin course.

 This is the second of three consecutive years in the Middle School language program, corresponding to the Upper School Level I Spanish course.